 The short answer is no. Citizenship is not automatic when you marry a Canadian.

 To become a citizen, you would have to apply for it.
-The requirements and process for citizenship is the same for everyone else.
+The requirements and the process for citizenship is the same for everyone.
 If you do not live in Canada and you are not a permanent resident, your spouse (or common-law or conjugal partner) can sponsor you to become a permanent resident.
 He or she must provide proof that he/she can:

 Go to this IRCC page: Sponsor your spouse, partner or children to find out more details on eligibility, requirements, and process of application.